 The curriculum committees of colleges housing the designated voting units must also vote on the proposal.
 The proposal may go forward without positive votes from all such curriculum committees.

-The dean's office of the college curriculum committee that is first to vote on the proposal will send it to the course and curriculum listserv 10 days prior to the vote.
+The dean's office of the college curriculum committee, which is the first to vote on the proposal, will send it to the course and curriculum listserv 10 days prior to the vote.
 This allows time for comment by all colleges and departments.
-The dean’s office of the college curriculum committee that was last to vote on the proposal will be responsible for sending the approved proposal to the listserv and for forwarding the proposal to the Academic Affairs Committee of Faculty Senate.
+The dean’s office of the college curriculum committee, which was last to vote on the proposal, will be responsible for sending the approved proposal to the listserv and for forwarding the proposal to the Faculty Senate Academic Affairs Committee.

 Faculty Senate Academic Affairs Committee Vote

 A minimum of 10 calendar days are required between the time the material approved by the last college curriculum committee is received by the Academic Affairs Committee of Faculty Senate and the time that it will be considered.
 The Academic Affairs Committee will vote on whether to send the proposal to the full Faculty Senate.
-The Academic Affairs Committee is not bound by earlier votes from various units and may choose to reject the proposal or to request additional information before deciding.
-The proposers will be invited to attend the Academic Affairs Committee meeting when the proposal is on the agenda to answer questions if they arise.
+The Faculty Senate Academic Affairs Committee is not bound by earlier votes from various units and may choose to reject the proposal or to request additional information before deciding.
+The proposers will be invited to attend the Faculty Seante Academic Affairs Committee meeting when the proposal is on the agenda to answer questions if they arise.

 Faculty Senate Vote

 If the Academic Affairs Committee of Faculty Senate approves the proposal, the Chair of Academic Affairs will take the proposal to the Faculty Senate Executive Committee.
 The Faculty Senate Executive Committee places the item on the agenda for the next Faculty Senate meeting.
-The committee may request minor clarification or editorial corrections, or refer item back to the Academic Affairs Committee of Faculty Senate.
+The committee may request minor clarification or editorial corrections, or refer the item back to the Academic Affairs Committee of Faculty Senate.
 Once placed on the agenda, the full Faculty Senate will vote on the proposal.
 As with the Academic Affairs Committee, the full Faculty Senate is not bound by earlier votes and may choose to reject the proposal or to send it back for improvement.
 The proposers will be invited to attend the Faculty Senate meeting when the proposal is on the agenda to answer questions if they arise.

-The Faculty Senate Secretary will notify the College Deans offices and other appropriate offices of the approval of the program for records and publications.
+The Faculty Senate Secretary will notify the College Deans' offices and other appropriate offices of the approval of the program for records and publications.
 If necessary, the Provost will then start the process of getting approval from the Board of Regents.

 Formation of Interdisciplinary Advisory Committee

 Following the Faculty Senate Approval of the new program, the faculty participating in the interdisciplinary program will meet and elect an Interdisciplinary Advisory Committee composed of the Program Director and a minimum of five members with representation beyond a single department.
-The Committee will be responsible for providing input to the Program Director relative to admission requirements, course and curriculum changes, and student learning outcomes and will assist with program review.
+The Committee will be responsible for providing input to the Program Director relative to admission requirements, course and curriculum changes, and student learning outcomes, and will assist with program review.
 The Interdisciplinary Advisory Committee will meet at least two times a semester or when requested to do so by the Program Director.

 Changes to Undergraduate (Course & Curriculum) Interdisciplinary Programs